OceaneCsn/AraNetBench/index.md

 # AraNetBench

-> AraNetBench is a package designed to evaluate the result of a network inference method against on known, experimentally determined, regulatory interactions in *Arabidopsis thaliana*.
+> AraNetBench is a package designed to evaluate the result of a network inference method against known, experimentally determined, regulatory interactions in *Arabidopsis thaliana*.

 <img src="Network.png" align="right" width="480"/>